CaravanStudios/open-product-recovery/docs/integrations.md

 - `REMOTE_REJECT` - An offer was rejected BY this node.
 - `REMOTE_RESERVE` - An offer was reserved BY this node.

-Note that these events only fire on the server instance where the event was initiated, and all of these events are initiated by some method on an `IntegrationApi`.
-For example, the `ADD` event will be fired on the server instance that called `IntegrationApi.ingest()` to discover the new offer.
-The `REMOTE_ACCEPT` event will only fire on the server instance that called `IntegrationApi.accept()` to accept the offer.
+Note that these events only fire on the server instance where the event was initiated, and all of these events are initiated by some method on an `HostApi`.
+For example, the `ADD` event will be fired on the server instance that called `HostApi.ingest()` to discover the new offer.
+The `REMOTE_ACCEPT` event will only fire on the server instance that called `HostApi.accept()` to accept the offer.
 This is handy, because this means you do not need to worry about handling redundant events in environments where there may be multiple instances of the server running.

 ### Reading Offers from an Inventory System